 |Attendance||UCAS code||Year of entry|

-Have you already completed a Foundation Degree in Media Skills?
-If you'd like to fast-track to a BA(Hons) degree, our top-up programme is just right for you.
+If you have already completed a Foundation Degree in Media Skills and want to fast-track to a BA(Hons) degree, our top-up programme will enhance the skills and knowledge you have already acquired.

 There is also an end-of-year film and TV conference for students, in which you can present your dissertations and discuss your research.